 Are you buying a gift for an artsy kid?
 This gift guide is full of the best art supplies for kids.
 From toddler safe materials to supplies for elementary-aged artists, explore this complete list of art supplies that make fantastic presents.

-This list is packed with some truly special art supplies.
-While I love a classic box of Crayolas, the items here go well beyond the basics.
+This list is packed with some truly special art supplies for kids.
+While I’ll always love a classic box of crayons, the art materials here go well beyond the basics.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.